shuttle-hq/synth/docs/docs/getting_started/cli.md

 - `--collection <collection>` - Specify a specific collection in a namespace if you don't want to generate data from all collections.
 - `--size <size>` - The number of elements which should be generated per collection.
 This number is not guaranteed, it serves as a lower bound.
+- `--to <uri>` - The generation destination.
+If unspecified, generation defaults to stdout.
+- `--seed <seed>` - An unsigned 64 bit integer seed to be used as a seed for generation.
+Defaults to 0 if unspecified.
+- `--random` - A flag which toggles generation with a random seed.
+This cannot be used with --seed.
 ---

 ### Command: serve